 Summer meets fall in this fresh, fruity apple and blueberry crisp, a gluten-free vegan dessert made in a skillet, right on the stovetop.
-Enjoy a delectable dessert, minus the 30 minute baking time usually required for crisps and crumbles.
+Enjoy a delectable, easy dessert minus the 30 minute baking time usually required for crisps and crumbles.
 Served warm with dollop of vegan ice cream, it’s heavenly!

 Berries and apples are my favorite fruit combination in crumbles and cobblers, though the true season in which they overlap is brief — we’re talking late summer / early fall.